nivanov/cosplay/modules/cosplay/src/main/scala/org/cosplay/games/README.md

 Check out [www.cosplayengine.com](https://cosplayengine.com) for the full documentation.

 ## Games
-This package contains built-in games that are shipped with CosPlay:
+This package contains built-in games that are shipped with CosPlay.
+Check individual packages for the instructions on how to run the games.
-* You can view game source code on [GitHub](https://github.com/nivanov/cosplay).
-* To run the game, simply run its class.
-Each game main class contains <code>main(...)</code> method.

 ## Questions?
 * Join [discord](https://discord.gg/gDQuYJDM)